SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ##### To add a new firmware patch

 1. In the **Firmware repository** page, click **Add firmware patch** at the right of the top menu bar.
-2. In the resulting dialog box, select the firmware, for which you want to add a patch, from the dropdown list in the **Name** field.
+2. In the resulting dialog box, select the firmware, for which you want to add a patch, from the dropdown list in the **Firmware** field.
-3. in the **Version** field, select the version, for which you want to add a patch, from the dropdown list.
+3. in the **Version** field, select the version, for which you want to add a patch.
-3. In the **Patch** field, enter a patch.
+3. In the **Patch** field, enter a name for the patch.
 3. Either upload a binary from the file system or specify a URL from where the firmware can be downloaded.
 4. Click **Save**.